RTcmix/rtcmix.github.io/tutorials/osc.md

 F			| false		| float set to 'false' (0)
 N			| Nil			| **not supported**
 I			| Infinitum	| **not supported**
+[			| array start	| all following arguments will be put in a list ]			| array end	| indicates the end of most recently started list

 The number of supported types is likely to expand as use cases are discovered.

+**Note:** array start/end are only supported when **RTcmix** is compiled with *--with-internal-liblo*.
+Arrays/lists can be nested to any degree.

 **Note:** It is important to remember that what Minc calls a "float" is actually a double-precision floating point, and so has the accuracy and range of a double.